Gitii/webdev_exercise/README.md

 * Execute `yarn` in the root folder of repository to install all dependencies
 * Execute `yarn start` in the root folder of repository to start both frontend and backend in parallel
 * Execute `yarn test` in the root folder of repository to execute all tests in sequence

+**Remarks**
+`react-scripts` [doesn't support node >=18 out of the box](https://github.com/facebook/create-react-app/issues/12977).
+Please use node 16.
+Previous versions of node are still supported but even node 16 will be eol in 6 months.

 ### Design considerations
 * I have opted for a node.js backend implementation because I am not familiar enough with the used python frameworks